kw90/pandoc-latex-docker/README.md

 Simply run `make slides` to generate a PDF from README.md called $DIRNAME.pdf.
 To change the input file and rename the output accordingly use the command `make file="INPUT.md"`.
 Use `make remove` and `make prune` to remove unused containers, images and volumes.

 > **_NOTE:  In order to use the provided `Makefile` a recent `make` installation is required.
 For Debian distributions installing `build-essentials` is the easiest (e.g. `sudo apt-get install build-essentials` on Ubuntu).
 Installation from source can be done by reading through the README of the tarball downloaded from the [GNU Make Manual](https://www.gnu.org/software/make/manual/)._**

+### Watch for Changes and Update on Save

+The container comes with `watchexec`, which watches filetypes for changes.
+By default - as defined in the Makefile - it will just watch `.md` for changes.
+If a Markdown file is saved with changes, the `pandoc` command is triggered, updating the output file.

+To start watching a Markdown file in your project path, simply execute `make watch`, which will always generate an updated pdf of the modified and saved Markdown.

 #### Without Make